mgorny/articles/new-gentoo-copyright-policy-explained.rst

   again, please note that *you need to obtain permission from copyright holders before relicensing the repository.*

+**Can I add non-GPL ebuilds to the Gentoo repository now?**
+  No, the Gentoo ebuild repository still requires GPL-2 as a tree policy.

 Certificate of origin approval
 ==============================